aws/aws-sdk-php/.github/ISSUE_TEMPLATE/general_issue.md

 ### Steps to reproduce
-If you have an runnable example, please include it.
+If you have an runnable example, please include it as a snippet or link to a repository/gist for larger code examples.

 ### Additional context